-2023 European Best sniper Team Competition
+2023 European Best Sniper Team Competition

-2023 European Best Sniper Team Competition brought our the best precision, skill, and dedication each team had to offer.
-Each Sniper team was tested to the fullest in a grueling five day event competing in numerous matches each day, at times lasting into the dark of night.
+Sniper Teams from across the world brought their best precision, skill, and dedication to try and out perform each other at this years European best Sniper Team Competition.
+During the Grueling 7 day event, teams were tested to their fullest in multiple matches everyday, some lasting into the dark of night.

 |Date Taken: